 Date Notes Pages affected April 19, 2012 First release All April 30, 2012 Added sections from Calibrating the Z Signal Path to end.
 26-35 Nov 22, 2012 Formal corrections of header layout; update of disclaimer All Jan 9, 2013 Z output can only be synchronized to AB outputs if post-AB divider not used and inter is an integer.
 Reference GUI Test Modes in Calibrating the Z Signal Path and Tuning the Internal Oscillator sections, etc. 17, 18, 21 17, 27, 29, 33 Dec 18, 2013 Fractional output resolutions not supported by the design tool.
 Added minimum edge separation information.
 Added Auto Calibration Using the GUI section.
 18 18 25 Jan 29, 2016 MAIN_Z.th has 30mV steps.
 1.8V EEPROM.
 Fix torque and inertia units, clarify performance graphs.
 Serial-Only output mode requires synchronization for low jitter.
 Fig 32: PWM output is 50% at 0°.
 Also inter ≤ 1024 for PWM output.
 8, 29 12 20 30 31 Aug 3, 2016 Removed "Preliminary" All Aug 16, 2016 32-bit counter can only be reset by Z output.
-21 iC-Haus expressly reserves the right to change its products and/or specifications.
-An info letter gives details as to any amendments and additions made to the relevant current specifications on our internet website www.ichaus.com/infoletter; this letter is generated automatically and shall be sent to registered users by email.
+21 October 19, 2017 Removed reference to linear encoder design tool.
+AB outputs always in the same states at startup in relative startup mode.
+2 17 iC-Haus expressly reserves the right to change its products and/or specifications.
+An Infoletter gives details as to any amendments and additions made to the relevant current specifications on our internet website www.ichaus.com/infoletter and is automatically generated and shall be sent to registered users by email.
 Copying - even as an excerpt - is only permitted with iC-Haus' approval in writing and precise reference to source.